ARU1-TEAM/Ubuntu-complete-install/README.md

 ### Customize Terminal Theme
 - Put a file named `example.theme` in `~/.local/share/xfce4/terminal/colorschemes` folder.
 - Note that some folder might not be existing, so you might have to create them.
-- Then you will have to select your theme in the `appearance` tab of your xfce terminal
+- Then you will have to select your theme in the `Appearance` tab of your xfce terminal

 ## Install I3wm